Ultraman Nice

 Ultraman Nice (ウルトラマンナイス, Urutoraman Naisu) is a spin-off of the Ultra Series.
-Produced by Tsuburaya Productions, Ultraman Nice was released in a series of commercials on October 20, 1999, with a total of 20 episodes.
+Produced by Tsuburaya Productions and Bandai, Ultraman Nice was released in a series of commercials on October 20, 1999, with a total of 20 episodes.

 Plot

 Ultraman Nice arrives from the planet TOY-1 in a series of infomercials (1-minute toy commercials) presented during the 1999 Japanese reruns of Ultraman Tiga.
-The 1-minute spots, advertising the wide variety of Bandai Ultraman toys, actually do have a storyline, along with some surprise guests.
+The 1-minute spots, advertising the wide variety of Bandai Ultraman toys and other merchandise, actually do have a storyline, along with some surprise guests.

 Throughout the series, Alien Zagon and his monsters attacked Earth for the Bandai figures.
 However, at each attack, Ultraman Nice managed to defeat them and, at the end of the series, the aliens were finally vanquished.

 Characters

 GOKAZOKU Officers

 The GOKAZOKU Officers (GOKAZOKU隊, Gokazoku Tai) is an attack team consist of the six members of Yumeboshi family.
 Each family members piloted their own Hexa Jets (ヘキサジェット, Hekisa Jetto) in against Alien Zagon and his monsters.